dasch-swiss/dsp-js-lib/README.md

 ## Publish a new version to NPM

+Before publishing:

+- Update README and CHANGELOG if necessary and commit the changes (currently, the CHANGELOG has to be updated manually)

+- Be sure that the dependency to DSP-API is set to the correct version:
+  - Update DSP-API version in `Makefile`

-A new version will be published with each github release as it's part of Github actions' workflow.
-Please follow the steps below to prepare the next release:
+A new version will be published with each Github release as it's part of Github actions' workflow.
+To make a new release, go to <https://github.com/dasch-swiss/dsp-js-lib/releases> and update the draft called "Next release" by changing:

-- Create new branch from master called e.g. `prerelease/v1.0.0-rc.2` or `release/v2.0.0`
-- Run one of the corresponding make commands:
-  - `next-release-candidate`         updates version to next release candidate e.g. from 3.0.0-rc.0 to 3.0.0-rc.1 or from 3.0.0 to 3.0.1-rc.0
-  - `prerelease-major`               updates version to next MAJOR as release candidate e.g. from 4.0.0 to 5.0.0-rc.0
-  - `prerelease-minor`               updates version to next MINOR as release-candidate e.g. from 3.1.0 to 3.2.0-rc.0
-  - `prerelease-patch`               updates version to next PATCH as release-candidate e.g. from 3.0.1 to 3.0.2-rc.0
-  - `release-major`                  updates version to next MAJOR version e.g. from 3.0.0 to 4.0.0
-  - `release-minor`                  updates version to next MINOR version e.g. from 3.0.0 to 3.1.0
-  - `release-patch`                  updates version to next PATCH version e.g. from 3.0.0 to 3.0.1
-- The make command will commit and push to github
-- Update README and CHANGELOG if necessary and commit the changes
-- Create new pull request and merge into master
-- Draft new release on Github.
-This will build, test and publish the new package on npm.
-Additional it creates / overrides release notes on Github.
+- the tag version and the release title (same name) with the version number, e.g. `v3.0.0` or `v3.0.0-rc.0`
+- If this is a pre-release, check the box "This is a pre-release"

-New package will be available on <https://www.npmjs.com/package/@dasch-swiss/dsp-js>
+New package will be available on <https://www.npmjs.com/package/@dasch-swiss/dsp-js>.

 At the moment (2020-06) all releases contain mocked data.

 ## Documentation

-For the public API, see <https://dasch-swiss.github.io/knora-api-js-lib>.
+For the public API, see <https://dasch-swiss.github.io/dsp-js-lib>.
 For design documentation, see file `design-documentation.md`.